Skip to main content

 The purpose of Eagle Spirit Club is to support those members of the student body who represent the school in varsity athletics, plays, band, and other club performances or competitions.
 The Spirit Club is responsible for all activities during Spirit Week.
 Any support needed such as decorating, attendance, or announcements will be provided.
 The Spirit Club will help and organize events that support the entire student body such as increased sponsorship , Night at the Nest,Improving game attendance and game themes.
 Any team or activity that needs support should contact the Eagle Spirit Club through its advisor.
 The Spirit Club is open to all high school students.

-Class of 2027 Advisors: Holly Smith and Taylor Waldron
+Class of 2027 Advisors: Rachel Devlin and Kady Johnson

 The Student Council is an opportunity to get involved with your classmates and gain leadership experience.
 The Student Council will plan events, activities and fundraisers.
 Officers will be elected in a grade-wide class election.